 Applying for a payment holiday

 To help people survive financially during the current pandemic, many banks and loan companies are providing their customers the chance to take a payment holiday.
 This means that these organisations are temporarily allowing their customers to stop paying their loans, mortgages and rent, typically for 3 months.
+Direct lenders such as luckyloans.co.uk are actively encouraging any customer facing financial difficulty to apply for a mortgage break to prevent falling into further debt.
 But how do you apply for these payment holidays?

 For those with mortgages, the best method of obtaining a payment holiday is to apply for one online through their bank or mortgage provider’s website.
 However, there is a small waiting period in the application process as lots of people nationwide are applying for mortgage holidays.
 Latest figures from UK Finance show that 1.2 million customers have taken a payment holiday since the coronavirus crisis started, highlighting just how popular this concept is.
 It is worth noting that it is solely at the mortgage provider’s discretion if your application is approved and they are under no legal obligation to provide everyone with a mortgage holiday.